Full Screen Print Page Latest Enhancements Help

 • Multiple Teams, Swiss Pairs, and in Division 1 of the County League (Level 4)

-Competition results are normally posted on the County's website within 24 hours, and to club secretaries within four days.
+Competition results are normally posted on the County's website within 24 hours.
 Prizes and Master Points are awarded to the leading players.
 Special awards for non-expert players and veterans are given in some events.

 Entry fees include a selection of hot and cold drinks, and biscuits.
 Events marked (Q) are qualifying events for the County Champions' Trophy competition.